Is an SEO Strategy important for B2B businesses?

 In a word Yes.
 But not in capturing buyer intent the way an eCommerce website would leverage SEO to rank highly for buying intent and product keywords.
-In B2B SEO, you should focus on ranking well for TOFU keywords and awareness keywords where a user is still trying to understand the problem he faces.
+With a B2B SEO strategy, you should focus on ranking well for TOFU (top of the Funnel) keywords and awareness keywords when a user is still trying to understand the problem he faces.
 You can do that by building out comprehensive guides around the product or services you sell.

 Let's take an example of a Global Managed Services provider who is looking to expand into Asia.
 They provide services such as consulting on digital transformation as well as managing network and IT infrastructure for large MNC clients.
 Since they are new to the Market it is necessary to build brand awareness and what better way than to put them in front of potential clients looking to solve the type of problems our client can help them with.
-Enter SEO for B2B - or as I like to call it - SEO for Awareness.
+So for this client I would recommend an SEO Strategy focused on building Awareness - SEO for Awareness.